 - The first is a lost opportunity calculation that is used to determine the savings for homes with a preexisting fossil fuel heating system.
 This calculation method assumes the new DHP is displacing a standard efficiency ductless heat pump.
-[IM20] - The second is a retrofit calculation that is used to determine the savings for homes with a preexisting electric resistance heating system.
+This method is reported to be used for upstream rebated units. - The second is a retrofit calculation that is used to determine the savings for homes with a preexisting electric resistance heating system.
 This calculation method uses the electric resistance as the heating baseline and a SEER of 10.1 for cooling.
-[IM21]
+This method is reported to be used for direct install heat pumps where the existence of electric resistance baseline is verified.

 Though fossil fuel savings are not included in the 2019 PY PSD for DHP installations, their monetary benefits were included in the 2017 version of the PSD.
-It is unclear why this element of the PSD is not in in the 2018 and 2019 versions, though one possibility is that the use of results from a Massachusetts study in the entry may have caused its removal.
+It is unclear why this element of the PSD is not in the 2018 and 2019 versions.
 In the absence of the calculation of fossil fuel savings from DHPs in the 2019 PY PSD, a substantial customer benefit and source of carbon reduction is not being claimed or credited to this measure.